Test Id : ADULT

 Providing the creatinine concentration for normalization purposes

-Specimen adulteration is the manipulation of a sample that may cause falsely negative test results for the presence of drugs of abuse.
+Specimen adulteration is the manipulation of a sample that may cause false-negative test results for the presence of drugs of abuse.
 Common adulterants that may affect testing are water, soap, bleach, vinegar, oxidants, and salt.
 The adulteration testing includes assessment of creatinine concentration, pH, urine specific gravity, presence or absence of an oxidant, and presence or absence of nitrite.

 Cutoff concentrations